 ESCC still provides a substantial proportion of the Forest budget.
 As the owner of a Site of Special Scientific Interest (SSSI), The Ashdown Forest Trust has a duty to ensure sufficient funds are spent on lowland heath maintenance.
 Payments to the Board come partly from The Ashdown Forest Trust and partly from ESCC itself as well as Wealden District Council.
 Other income streams apart from HLS are small by comparison.

 The recent Higher Level Stewardship (HLS) award for heathland restoration has been instrumental in returning large areas to 'unfavourable recovering' condition.
 Without these major funds, the large areas of open Forest you see today would not exist.
 The challenge now is to maintain these areas.
 HLS currently provides much needed funds for monitoring, capital expenditure such as stock fencing and encouraging public understanding.
 The condition of an SSSI is determined by reference to Conservation Objectives that cover such items as the extent of specific habitats and numbers of bird or butterfly species.
-Click here to see the Heathland zones work map for 2012.
+Click here to see the management plan for lowland heathland.